google/WebFundamentals/src/_langs/en/fundamentals/showcase/spotlight/digg.markdown

       title: "Add To Home Screen"
       href: fundamentals/device-access/stickyness/
 ---

+<h3>What we like</h3>

+<p>Digg's mobile presentation is really what one could call "no fuzz".
+They focus on their core experience, and while the layout is clean and simple, they got all of their basic functionality covered.
+The reduction makes the layout blazing fast, as well as the expandable Hamburger menu.</p>

+<h3>Possible improvements</h3>

 <p>Digg blocks user zooming which is a no-no nowadays.
 We'd love to see them add a <a href="{{site.baseurl}}/{{page.related[0].href}}">manifest</a> so that you can install the web app on Android, as well as <a href="{{site.baseurl}}/{{page.related[1].href}}">theme-color support</a>.</p>